igel-kun/phylo_tools/README.md

 to write a random network with `<num nodes>` nodes (`num reticulations` and `num leaves` of them being reticulations and leaves, respectively) to `file` (or standard out if omitted) in extended Newick format. `-v` shows a representation of the network.

 ### scanwidth
 `sw` can compute a minimum-width extension tree for the input network.
-See [this publication](https://hal-upec-upem.archives-ouvertes.fr/hal-02353161) for preliminaries.
+See [this publication](https://hal.science/hal-02353161) for preliminaries.

+### diversity
+`diversity` can compute and optimize different diversity measures on networks, See [this](https://doi.org/10.1016/j.mbs.2018.02.005), [this](https://hal.science/hal-04895822) and [this](https://hal.science/hal-05194249) publication.